Getting Started

 Dynamic Variables

-Taplytics variables are values in your website that are controlled by Experiments.
+Taplytics variables are values in your website that are controlled by experiments.
 Changing the values can update the content or functionality of your website.
-Variables are reusable between Experiments but may cause issues if they are used in multiple Active Experiments.
+Variables are reusable between experiments but may cause issues if they are used in multiple active experiments.

+method.
 The type of the variable is defined by the type of the default value, and can be a String

 , Number